Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: RESULTS

 In the remainder of this section, we focus on this non-state-selective setting.
 Here, the observable $S_\all$ can be written as $S_\all = \base_\all +\amp_\all \cos (\phi_0 + \theta_\offset)$.
 The offset $\theta_\offset$ can be interpreted as a geometric phase~\cite{zhou:2025:geometric} and depends on $\theta$ and $\lambda_\mf$ (\cf{} \mm).
 Here, $\base_\all = \sum\displaylimits_{\mf} \lambda_\mf \base_\mf$ is the baseline, and

 is the amplitude, with the population imbalance $\Delta \lambda = \lambda_{+1} - \lambda_{-1}$, assuming $\amp_{-1} = \amp_0 = \amp_{+1}$.
-In this non-state-selective setting, we cannot access the differential phase $\theta$ directly from a histogram recorded for a single interrogation time $T$, since the weights $\lambda_\mf$ are unknown.
+In this particular setting, we cannot access the differential phase $\theta$ directly from a histogram recorded for a single interferometer time $T$, since the weights $\lambda_\mf$ are unknown.
 However, scanning the interferometric time $T$ allows to infer $\theta$.
 The underlying reason is the characteristic variation of the amplitude $\amp_\all$ with $T$, as evident from Eqs.~\eqref{eq:theta} and \eqref{eq:A_all}, due to the overlay of the three individual interferometer signals with their respective phases.
+Crucially, the technique does not intrinsically require a scan of $\theta$ if the auxiliary parameters $A_0$ and $\lambda_j$ are constrained by independent measurements or deterministic tuning, such as that employed in quantum clock experiments, so that the static mode of PEAC can be used to reconstruct the phase for each experimental setting.